Weekends are made to relax, enjoy life and truer words cannot be spoken when it comes to creating.

 Kanban is a scheduling and project management technique used essentially in the tech industry.
 Wikipedia also says: "Kanban is a method for managing knowledge work".
 Sounds boring right?
 But actually, we find it pretty fun: we've picked colors and assigned each one to a type of product (green for notebooks, yellow for greetings cards, etc.).
 Then, on a big wall, we create columns: "Ideas Box", "Design", "Prototype", "Production" and "Promotion" and move notes from a column to another so that we have instant access to the creative flow.
 It helps us to:

 - Instantly know the reasons why a project is stalling

 - Sort projects we really want to achieve and the others (depending on the time they stay in certain columns for instance)

 - Decorating a wall :)

 The crazy thing about it is that when you think it's done, it's not really "done".
-Half of the process is based on creating and the other one - which is as much thrilling in my opinion - on speaking about it but it's another story and we'll share with you soon about how we like to do it!
+Half of the process is based on creating and the other one - which is as thrilling in my opinion - is speaking about it, but that's another article we'll share with you soon!
 Cheers.